ebrightfield/rust-music/README.md

 - Application development -- VexTab is a powerful way to generate music notation in a UI.
 Using Web Assembly, Rust is easy to incorporate into browser-based frontend frameworks.

+### Code Examples

+See the `music/examples` directory for some demonstrations on the basic types.

 ### Philosophy
 This crate takes much influence from Dmitri Tymoczko's work, which you can find in his book Geometry of Music.